Roberto Luongo: Return to Florida (2014–2019)

-International career
+International play

 Luongo made his international debut at the 1995 World U-17 Hockey Challenge in Moncton, New Brunswick, with Team Québec, winning bronze.
 Three years later, he was named to the Canadian national junior team for the 1998 World Junior Championships in Finland.
 He played backup to Victoriaville Tigres goaltender Mathieu Garon, going winless in three appearances with a 3.70 GAA, as Canada finished in eighth place.
 Luongo became the starting goaltender the following year at the 1999 World Junior Championships in Winnipeg, Manitoba, appearing in seven of Canada's eight games.
 He recorded a shutout in the first game of the tournament against the Czech Republic, making 36 saves in a 0–0 tie.
 He went on to help Team Canada to the gold medal game against Russia, but lost in overtime, surrendering a goal to Artem Chubarov.
 With a 1.92 GAA and two shutouts, Luongo was given Best Goaltender and All-Star team honours.

 Luongo first appeared with the Canadian men's team at the 2001 World Championships in Germany.
 He played backup to Fred Brathwaite of the Calgary Flames before injuring his finger during the first game of the qualification round against Switzerland on May 4, 2001.

 During his next appearance at the 2003 World Championships in Finland, Luongo began the tournament as backup to the Phoenix Coyotes' Sean Burke.
 He earned wins against Latvia in the preliminaries and Switzerland in the qualifying round.
 During the semifinals against the Czech Republic, Luongo replaced Burke after he left the game with a lower-body injury eight minutes into the second period.
 Luongo allowed four goals in relief, but earned the win as Canada defeated the Czechs 8–4.
 With Burke still out for the gold medal game, Luongo made 49 saves against Sweden in a 3–2 overtime win.
 Despite Luongo's medal-round efforts, Burke was named the Best Goaltender for the tournament, as he played in the majority of Team Canada's games.
-The gold-medal winning 2003 team was later named the Canadian Press national sports team of the year on January 2, 2004.
+The gold medal-winning 2003 team was later named the Canadian Press national sports team of the year on January 2, 2004.